 - A large number of options in the ‘Hedgehog’ range

-Whilst they’re not going to hold up to full on alpine conditions or wintery conditions like more traditional hiking boots will, they make use of a Vibram sole with medium to deep thread pattern.
+Whilst they don’t really hold up to full on alpine conditions or wintery conditions like more traditional hiking boots will, they make use of a Vibram sole with medium to deep thread pattern.
 This is extremely ‘grippy’ and performs well on slippery rocks and uneven surfaces.
+We’ve worn and tested these hiking shoes pretty much all over the world and they perform exceptionally well.

 They’re lightweight at 663g/1lb 7oz a pair and you’ll really notice that on the trail.
 You’ll also be happy at just how quickly they break-in (almost not needed) and will feel comfortable in these from pretty much the get go.
 Read our full review of The North Face Hedgehog Fastpack 3’s here.